unsw-restech/unsw-restech.github.io/source/faq.rst

 Will a job script from another cluster work on cluster X?
 =========================================================

 It depends on a number of factors including the sceduling software.
 Some aspects are fairly common across different clusters (e.g. walltime) others are not.
 You should look at the cluster specific information to see what queuing system is being used on that cluster and what commands you will need to change.
-You wont find a cluster that doesn't have knowledgable support that can help you migrate.
+You won't find a cluster that doesn't have knowledgable support that can help you migrate.

 How can I see exactly what resources (I/O, CPU, memory and scratch) my job is currently using?
 ==============================================================================================